gratefulbread/sf-parkingcitations/README.md

 # Sonic Fiber Map
-A map highlighting Sonic.net fiber deployments generated from publicly-available street permits.
-Basis is from ThatDan/sonic_fiber
-Data is currently excavation permits, rather than the temporary occupancy permits that were on Dan's map.
+Intended to be a map of parking citations for the year of 2023.
+Inspired by ThatDan/sonic_fiber.

 ## Demo
-The map itself can be found at https://gratefulbread.github.io/sonic_fiber/
+The map itself can be found at https://gratefulbread.github.io/________/_

 ## Disclaimer
 This map is purely speculative based on street permits.
 I have not verified whether Sonic's fiber service is available on every street highlighted.